MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/recordset-recordsettype-property-dao.md

 > [!NOTE]
-> <P>If you don't want data in bound controls to be edited when a form is in Form view or Datasheet view, you can set the <STRONG>RecordsetType</STRONG> property to 2.</P>
+> If you don't want data in bound controls to be edited when a form is in Form view or Datasheet view, you can set the **RecordsetType** property to 2.